microsoft/onnxruntime/docs/ORTModule_Convergence_Notes.md

 - Still repro once remove randomness?
 	- Set same seeds
 	- Set dropout ratio to 0
-	- Set compute to be deterministic.
+	- Set compute to be deterministic and torch-comparable (TODO(pengwa): need a flag for this).

-## 2. Collect Activations Summarizer
+## 2. Collect Activation Statistics

 Add codes: